Thomvis/thomvis.github.io/_posts/2016-08-03-rxswift-loading.md

 The takeaway of this post, I hope, is that RxSwift can help you write an elegant solution to a problem that otherwise would have consisted out of several moving parts.
 All logic is contained to this one function, all state is tied to the lifecycle of a subscription.

-If only it didn't take a few weeks until I finally understood what a subscription was ;)
+If only it hadn't taken me a few weeks until I finally understood what a subscription was ;)